ritacarrilho/ritacarrilho/README.md

 - 🤔 I'm exploring new technologies and learning more about Web/Software Development.

-- 🌱 In my free time I make films and repair bicycles.
+- 🌱 In my free time I make films, repair bicycles and make some DIYs.

 - 😄 I am trilingual, speaking Portuguese, English and French.